No.

 Despite research indicating that consumers were searching for deals that aligned with their strapped budgets, retailers continued to hold out on the mass discounts typically promised during this commerce holiday weekend.

-Many consumers apparently used AI and agents to close the experience gap.
+Instead, consumers were looking for more meaningful modes of engagement—typically through AI and agents.
 According to Salesforce, $14.2B in global online sales and $3B in US online sales were driven by AI and agents on Black Friday.
-Specifically, agentic customer service conversations increased by 71% over the week prior, and the total number of tasks completed by eCommerce agents (such as updating delivery addresses) increased by 84% over the same period.
+Agentic customer service conversations increased by 71% over the week prior, and the total number of tasks completed by eCommerce agents (such as updating delivery addresses) increased by 84% over the same period.

 The Wellness Resurgence